dineshappavoo/ctgi/src/com/ctgi/google/languages/java/interview-questions.md

 Why are soft and weak references needed and when are they useful?

-Java’s garbage collector (GC) is a background process that periodically runs to free “dead” objects (one’s without strong references) from your application’s memory heap.
+Java's garbage collector (GC) is a background process that periodically runs to free ```dead``` objects (one's without strong references) from your application's memory heap.
 Although the GC sometimes gives the impression of being a magical black box, it really isn’t that magical after all.
 Sometimes you have to help it out to prevent memory from filling up.

-More specifically, the GC won’t free objects that are strongly reachable from a chain of strongly referenced objects.
+More specifically, the GC won't free objects that are strongly reachable from a chain of strongly referenced objects.
 What that simply means is that, if the GC still thinks an object is needed, it leaves it alone, which is normally what you want (i.e., you don’t want an object you need to suddenly disappear when the GC kicks in).

 But sometimes strong references are too strong which is where soft and weak references can come in handy.
 Specifically:

 **SoftReference** objects are cleared at the discretion of the garbage collector in response to memory demand.
 Soft references are most often used to implement memory-sensitive caches.

 **WeakReference** objects do not prevent their referents from being made finalizable, finalized, and then reclaimed.
 Weak references are most often used to implement canonicalized mappings.

 ###Referrences